 Can I apply and get credits for other online courses, from WU or other universities, than the ones listed here?

-Only the online courses listed on this page are credit-eligible.
-You are always free to take other online courses of Wageningen or other universities, but you won’t get credits for them.
+Only the online courses listed on the webpages List of WUR Online Courses and List of External Online Courses are credit-eligible.
+You are always free to take other online courses of Wageningen or other universities, but you cannot always get credits for them.
+Sometimes, it is possible to receive credits for MOOCs that are not included in the Virtual Exchange Program.
+This is subject to approval of the examination board.
+For more information about this, please have a look here.

 Can I apply for more than one online course?